November Road and The Long and Faraway Gone presentation by author Lou Berney

 April 30, 7 p.m.–8:30 p.m.

-Written by Lou Berney, November Road is set against the assassination of JFK.
-This poignant and evocative crime novel centers on a desperate cat-and-mouse chase across 1960s America—a story of unexpected connections, daring possibilities, and the hope of second chances.
+Berney’s book November Road is a poignant and evocative crime novel that centers on a desperate cat-and-mouse chase across 1960s America set against the backdrop of the assassination of John F. Kennedy.
+It is a story of unexpected connections, daring possibilities and the hope of second chances.

-Winner of the 2016 Oklahoma Book Award for Fiction, The Long and Faraway Gone tells of a crime committed in August of 1986; six employees of an Oklahoma City movie theater in are brutally murdered during an armed robbery.
-A month later, a teenage girl vanishes from the Oklahoma State Fair.
+Winner of the 2016 Oklahoma Book Award for Fiction, The Long and Faraway Gone is a novel that revolves around crimes committed in August 1986.
+Six employees of a movie theater in Oklahoma City were brutally murdered during an armed robbery.
+A month later, a teenage girl vanished from the Oklahoma State Fair.
 Neither crime was ever solved.
 A quarter of a century later, the tragedies continue to echo through the lives of two survivors.

 This presentation is free and open to the public, and refreshments will be served.
 It is hosted by the Western Trail Historical Society.
 The Museum of the Western Prairie is located at 1100 Memorial Drive in Altus.
 For more information, please call 580-482-1044.